sebastian-sauer/gitea-conventional-comments-button/README.md

 ## Supported gitea versions

-This extension only works with gitea versions >= 1.20.
+This extension only works with gitea versions >= 1.23.

 ## Credits & Attribution

 This project was forked from [https://gitlab.com/conventionalcomments/conventional-comments-button](https://gitlab.com/conventionalcomments/conventional-comments-button) to make it usable with gitea.

-Please see LICENSE file for the original license.
+Please see the LICENSE file for the original license.

-This project bundles some of the icon coming from [font-awesome](https://fontawesome.com/) icons as SVG
+This project bundles some icons from [font-awesome](https://fontawesome.com/) as SVG.